Schedule a Consultation

 What Research Is There?

-Short answer: There's very little.
+Short answer: There is very little.
 Almost everything we know about neurodivergence comes from white people in high-income countries, yet most neurodivergent people live in low- and middle-income countries and are not white.
-Social media is a much better place to look for lived experiences of non-white neurodivergent people than academic research or similar published work, but it still misses out huge swathes of neurodivergent people's lives and experiences.
+Social media is a much better place to look for lived experiences of non-white neurodivergent people than academic research, but it still misses out huge swathes of neurodivergent lives and experiences.

 Who Am I To Write This?

-I am a multi-neurodivergent, queer, white-passing, anglophone sex and relationship therapist in private practice and a researcher.
-I am multicultural both in terms of the diverse ethnicities of my parents and their socio-cultural backgrounds and the countries and cultures I have lived in.
-I acknowledge that some of these identities accrue privileges that I haven't earned and are often invisible to those who hold them while simultaneously creating barriers for those who don't.
-These identities form and inform who I am and how I practice as a therapist.
+I am a multi-neurodivergent, queer, white-passing, anglophone sex and relationship therapist in private practise and a researcher.
+I am multicultural both in terms of the diverse ethnicities of my parents and their socio-cultural backgrounds.
+I acknowledge that some of these identities accrue privileges that I haven't earned and are often invisible to those who hold them, while simultaneously creating barriers for those who don't.
+These identities form and inform who I am and how I practise as a therapist.

-As a teenager in the 90s, I avidly devoured the writings of Homi Bhabha and bell hooks, naively assuming that greater representation was just around the corner and that a more equitable socio-political discourse would make for a more just and fair global society.
-A few decades later, we are perfectly placed to assess how (in)effective many of these equality and diversity policies really were, in particular for neurodivergent people in the global south.
+As a teenager in the 90s, I avidly devoured the writings of Homi Bhabha and bell hooks, assuming that greater representation was just around the corner.
+A few decades later, we can assess how ineffective many of these equality and diversity policies really were—particularly for neurodivergent people in the Global South.

-Although there is limited statistical data available on neurodivergent populations, we do have some estimates on its prevalence.
-For now, let's just look at ADHD.
+Although there is limited statistical data available on neurodivergent populations across different racial and ethnic groups, we have some estimates on global prevalence.
+Looking specifically at ADHD:

-Most neurodivergent research is conducted on children and young people, with 90% of the world’s children and adolescents living in low- and middle-income countries, yet only 10% of research is performed there (Franz et al., 2017).
+Most neurodivergent research is conducted on children and young people.
+While 90% of the world’s children live in low- and middle-income countries, only 10% of research is performed there (Franz et al.; 2017).
+Furthermore, language acts as a gatekeeper; in one review of ADHD in women, 1,782 papers were excluded simply because they were not written in English (Kelly et al.; 2024).

-Put simply, almost everything we know about neurodivergence comes from white, rich anglophone people researching other white, rich, anglophone people.
-More specifically, until the last few years, it’s largely been funded and conducted by white men in high-income countries.
+Put simply, almost everything we know about neurodivergence comes from white, rich, anglophone people researching other white, rich, anglophone people.
+Until very recently, the field has been funded and conducted almost exclusively by white men in high-income countries.

-This article aims to shine a cultural light on this situation and to reveal the epistemic injustice of this unearned privilege of white, anglophone, neurodivergent research.
-It also highlights the need to recalibrate our understandings of what it is to be neurodivergent, with an active emphasis on neuro-affirmative, anti-racist, and anti-oppressive approaches.
+This article aims to reveal the epistemic injustice of this unearned privilege.
+It highlights the urgent need to recalibrate our understanding of what it is to be neurodivergent, with an active emphasis on neuro-affirmative, anti-racist, and anti-oppressive approaches.

-If this topic resonates with you, you might also be interested in our reflections on why representation by lived experience matters in research, such as in Trans Research by Trans & Non-binary Researchers, or how neurodivergent content creators are reshaping conversations around sex, sexuality, and relationships.
-Both pieces continue this important conversation about centring diverse voices and lived realities in spaces where they have too often been overlooked.
+If this topic resonates with you, you might also be interested in our reflections on why representation by lived experience matters in research, such as in Trans Research by Trans & Non-binary Researchers, or how neurodivergent content creators are reshaping conversations around sex and relationships.

 Intimata Newsletter